preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 1. Open Actions.
 2. Click ADD BUTTON.
-3. Use thesettings.
+3. Use the settings.
 Here's an example:

 .. image:: action-button-v7-settings-new.png